 - Prepayment penalty: None

 Equipment financing carries low interest rates and has no prepayment penalties.
-The interest rate is dependent on whether you’re leasing or buying your equipment outright.
+The interest rate depends on whether you’re leasing or buying your equipment outright.
 If you’re purchasing equipment, your monthly costs will be higher than if you are leasing equipment, because you’ll own the equipment at the end of your term.
+As an example, a $10,000 equipment loan with an APR of 9% would cost you $900 in interest every year it’s outstanding.

 Equipment Financing for Trucking Companies Terms

-Equipment loans typically have terms that look like this:
+Equipment loans for trucking companies typically have terms that look like this:

 Equipment financing amounts vary by lender, but most equipment financing providers will typically finance 85% to 95% of the value of the equipment.
 This means you will be responsible for providing a down payment of 5% to 15%.
 Typical repayment terms for large equipment purchases, like a semi-truck, are five years but vary based on the expected useful life of the equipment being purchased.